 |The footbridge at Bow Riverside on the River Lee Navigation, near to the Bow Interchange.|

-It was on Saturday 20th October, a somewhat murky afternoon, that Jeannie, Alison and myself decided to walk the towpath of the Lee Navigation from Hackney Marshes to Limehouse Basin.
+It was on Saturday 20th October, a somewhat murky afternoon, that a group of us decided to walk the towpath of the Lee Navigation from Hackney Marshes to Limehouse Basin.
 The Lee Navigation itself is a canalised section of the River Lea and forms a part of a complicated network of rivers, cuttings, overflows channels and streams - one of which runs past the rear of my flat - that dominate the geography of the local area.

 About 3½ miles into the walk, with the rain beginning to fall, we reached the point where the Lee Navigation meets Bow Back River.